 During the year, 4 employees, including the Executive Director, employed throughout the year were in receipt of remuneration of Rs.
 1.02 crore or more per annum or Rs.
 8.50 lacs or more per month.
-In accordance with the provisions of Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the names and other particulars of such employees are set out in the Annexure I to the Directors' Report.
+In accordance with the provisions of Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the names and other particulars of such employees has been provided to the Members separately.